testpatchesorg/qubership-workflow-hub/README.md

 ### Step 2: Maven release workflow

-Copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/maven-release.yaml) into `.github/workflows` directory of your repository.
+Copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/maven-release-v2.yaml) into `.github/workflows` directory of your repository.

 This workflow is designed to be run manually.
 It has four input parameters on manual execution:

-- `Release version` -- a string represents version number of the release
-- `Java version` -- a string represents Java version to use to build artifacts.
+- `Version type to release` -- a string represents version type to release: `patch`, `minor` or `major`
+- `Maven profile to use` -- maven profile can be `central` or `github`.
+- `Additional maven arguments to pass` -- additional arguments to pass to `mvn` command.
-- `Release docker image if there is Docker file` -- build and publish docker image to GitHub packages if Dockerfile exists
+- `Build Docker image` -- build and publish docker image to GitHub packages if Dockerfile exists
-- `Dry run` -- if selected the workflow will go through all the steps, but will not publish anything.

-This workflow will:

-- Check the provided release/tag existence and fail if it alredy exists.
-- Set the release version in `pom.xml` file
-- Build maven artifact package from `main` codebase
-- Run tests
-- Create a new tag
-- Build and publish artifacts into Maven Central
-- Build and publish docker image into GitHub packages
-- Create GitHub release in `draft` state.

 ### Step 3: Add configuration file for GitHub release